Brewery Water Treatment: Complete Guide for Craft Breweries (2026)

 This is the most technically critical decision in brewery water treatment design, and the one most frequently gotten wrong by breweries that purchase systems without proper specification.

-When chloramine contacts organic compounds in wort — sugars, amino acids, phenolic compounds from malt — it reacts to form chlorophenols.
+When chloramine contacts organic compounds in wort — sugars, amino acids, phenolic compounds from malt husks and hops — it reacts to form chlorophenols.
 The human palate detects 2,6-dichlorophenol at concentrations as low as 5–10 parts per trillion.
 A batch brewed with inadequately treated chloraminated water tastes medicinal, plastic-like, or produces what brewers describe as a “band-aid” off-flavor.
 There is no brewing process correction for chlorophenol formation — it must be prevented at the source water stage.

 US Water Systems BodyGuard — KDF + GAC + Catalytic Carbon